 The relevant NSP should coordinate with affected parties to design, install, test, document, maintain and review the RAS in line with its obligations and internal procedures.
-Table 30 is not comprehensive and test requirements should be defined on an individual scheme basis, and may include point to point testing, hardware in the loop testing, bench testing etc.
+Table 30 is not comprehensive and test requirements should be defined on an individual scheme basis; these may include, for example, point to point testing, hardware in the loop testing, and bench testing.